-It is our belief that teachers, parents, and administrators must work together to create a positive behavior program for the students at LJHS.
+It is our belief that teachers, parents, and administrators must work together to create a positive behavior program for the students at Madison.
 Teachers will attempt to handle all discipline problems that arise under their supervision.
 If repeated attempts to solve the problem fail, the student will be referred to the assistant principal.
 The assistant principal will take the appropriate steps necessary to remediate the problem.
 Consequences ranging from a conference, detention, Saturday school or suspension or expulsion from school are possible.
-Office detentions are served at lunch, before school or after school ranging from 1/2 hour to 2 hours in length.
+Office detentions are served after school ranging from 1/2 hour to 2 hours in length.